Generlate/Generlate/README.md

-### Hi, I'm Austen
+### Hi!
+I'm Austen,

-I'm a software engineer who is passionate about making technology for architecture, engineering and construction.
-Some technologies I work with are Python, Html, css, typescript, Pytorch, three.js, PostrgreSQL and Omnivers.
-My interest in machine learning lead me to start the Generlate project, generative ai for architecture, engineering and construction.
+a software engineer who is passionate about programming for architecture, engineering and construction.
+Some technologies I work with are Python, Html, css, typescript, Pytorch, three.js, PostrgreSQL and Omniverse.
+My interest in machine learning lead me to start Generlate, generative ai for architecture, engineering and construction.
 One day, I want to build machine-generated and managed cities!

 Interests
 - technology